Plays

 Jake: Go to your mother, both of you, if it’s not too late, if it’s not…

 Charlie: (putting the boy down, taking off his clown paraphernalia) It won’t change a thing.
-Too many mothers either victims or part of the Set Up, putting us down, never letting us talk….
+Too many mothers putting us down, not letting us speak...

 Jake: Speak for yourself, speak for yours.
-My mother…. (chokes up)
+My mother a saint, you had no right to…. (chokes up)

-Charlie: Of course I speak for myself, and ever so quickly so I lose no one’s attention, she never, ever listened to me.
-But if that doesn’t help, I speak in reverse.
-And what that doesn’t work I walk backwards.
-Not in parks, because anyway there are too few people…
+Charlie: Of course I speak for myself, and fast so I lose no one’s attention.
+She never, ever listened to me...
+Or now, if people don't listen I speak in reverse.
+And when that doesn’t work I walk backwards.
+Not in parks, too few people here…

-Jake: Can’t see you with the ballet shoes, the tights, the umbrella, the..
+Jake: Can’t see you in ballet shoes, tights, that little umbrella, the..

-Jake: A mob, I know, I should have known…
+Jake: Hiding in the mob, I should have known…

 Jake: Do any under water stuff?